About Me

 What I internalized from this quote, along with many others, was that I was not in need of a change in circumstance - I stood in need of meaning.
 Years of searching for this meaning in my job, relationships, religion, and education has brought me to where I am today.
 Here, with you.

 I will be the first one to tell you that I am not professionally qualified to make suggestions as to how another should live their life, but I have spent years desperately seeking personal meaning, sifting through scientific material, and putting principles into practice.
-With an intentional use of the principles and activities included within the Living Intentionally program, I believe anyone can find what they are looking for - no matter the circumstances.
+With an intentional use of the principles and activities included within The Program, I believe anyone can find what they are looking for - no matter the circumstances.

 Why do this?